 In the 1970’s Zimmerman created a number of temporary, site-specific installations for museum and gallery exhibitions, including, but not limited to: The Museum of Contemporary Art, Chicago; Hudson River Museum, NY; Walker Art Center, Minneapolis; Berkeley Art Museum, Berkeley; Los Angeles County Museum of Art; and Hirshhorn Museum, Washington, DC.

 In 1977, inspired by her trip to archaeological sites in India, she returned to the US to begin working on outdoor projects in stone.
-She was invited to do temporary projects at Artpark, Lewiston, NY; 1980 Winter Olympics, Lake Placid, NY; Laguna Gloria Art Museum, Austin, TX; among others.
+She was invited to do temporary projects at Artpark, Lewiston, NY, 1978; 1980 Winter Olympics, Lake Placid, NY; Laguna Gloria Art Museum, Austin, TX; among others.

 Zimmerman’s permanent projects are best know for their use of stone, often complemented by water in the form of reflecting pools or fountains alongside landscape elements.
-Included among these large scale public commissions is a fountain to memorialize the 1993 World Trade Center bombing in New York City (destroyed in 2001); the design of the Sculpture Garden at the Birmingham Museum of Art in Alabama; a fountain and seating area for AT&T headquarters in New Jersey; and the plaza design, including large pool and granite sculpture, at the National Geographic Headquarters in Washington, DC.*
+Included among these large scale public commissions is a fountain to memorialize the 1993 World Trade Center bombing in New York City (dedicated 1995, destroyed in 2001); the design of the Sculpture Garden at the Birmingham Museum of Art in Alabama; a fountain and seating area for AT&T headquarters in New Jersey; and the plaza design, including large pool and granite sculpture, at the National Geographic Headquarters in Washington, DC, 1984.*

 Zimmerman’s most recent work, a commissioned project for the Besthoff Sculpture Garden at the New Orleans Museum of Art, is a 70’ long by 6’ wide bridge constructed of large glass panels, imbedded with imagery related to the site, and supported by a steel undercarriage.
 Completed in 2019, Mississippi Meanders is Zimmerman’s first project utilizing architectural glass.